 Full disclosure: Some of the stories below are not for the faint of heart.

-Without further ado, here are the 20 creepiest places you can find in Texas.
-We’ll start by providing a map, so you can get a rough idea of where each location can be found in the state, and then you can read about why each spot is supposedly so haunted or creepy.
+Without further ado, here are 20 of the creepiest places you can find in Texas.
+We’ll start by providing a map, so you can get a rough idea regarding location, and then you can read about why each spot is supposedly so haunted or creepy.
 Be sure to weigh in at the bottom and tell us which site you’d most like to visit.

 (And don't be too hard on our map.
 It was tough to be precise in some of these areas, such as Galveston, for example, considering the number of places in close proximity!)
 Scroll over the map below for the pinpoints to appear.